TheSirLancelot/sw5e_Foundry_Macros/README.md

 The `LongRest.js` associated macro is to be used when your players take a long rest.
 The macro will lower the players' associated Disturbance Points by an amount equal to their level. **NOTE: This macro requires you select one of your PC's tokens prior to executing.
 This allows the macro to know what level your players are** If you already have another macro handling long rest "stuff", you could just copy and paste this in.

+Edit: I have created a world script (PostCombatDpMgmt.js) that will hook the 'DeleteCombat' call.
+You can register this as a world script and the DP management should run after each combat.

 ## Snapshot Style
 ### Requirements: Midi-QOL, Advanced Macros